Ephesus Syndrome

 “To the angel of the church in Ephesus write: These are the words of him who holds the seven stars in his right hand and walks among the seven golden lampstands.
 I know your deeds, your hard work and your perseverance.
 I know that you cannot tolerate wicked people, that you have tested those who claim to be apostles but are not, and have found them false.
 You have persevered and have endured hardships for my name, and have not grown weary.
 Yet I hold this against you: You have forsaken the love you had at first.
 Consider how far you have fallen!
 Repent and do the things you did at first.
 If you do not repent, I will come to you and remove your lampstand from its place.”
 (Rev 2:1-5 NIV)

-There’s a lot of directions I could go with this, but the Spirit is speaking to me in certain terms based on His words to the Church at Ephesus.
-We’ve got ask ourselves what were the things they id at first that they have forsaken?
+There are many directions I could go with this, but the Spirit is speaking to me in certain terms based on His words to the Church at Ephesus.
+We’ve got to ask ourselves what were the things they did at first that they have forsaken?
 What was the priority when the assembly of believers in Ephesus began?
 How does that differ from their priorities at the time of John’s vision on the Isle of Patmos?

 I’ve listened to and read the transcript of a podcast by Dr. Michael S. Heiser (see more about him below) and have found his teaching on Revelation 2 incredibly insightful.
 Let me attempt to summarize some of it in the context of my understanding.